 We do not accept birth certificates as a form of ID.

-If the ID does not have on it the address used on the library registration form, then the patron must also produce a utility bill, bank statement, or check (i.e., something of an official nature) which corroborates the current address.
+If your ID does not have your current address, then you must also produce a utility bill, bank statement, or check (i.e., something of an official nature) which corroborates the current address.

 All newly issued cards have a thirty-day probationary period.
 A new adult card is limited to three items, two of which may be non-print, during this time.
 A new children's card is limited to three books.

 Library cards must be renewed every three years.
 Probationary status does not apply to renewals.

 Like streaming music, movies, or ebooks for free?

 Rodman Library is now your place to access digital downloads even if you’ve never stepped inside our buildings.